SpaceManiac/HamSandwich/docs/libcurl/opts/CURLOPT_ISSUERCERT.md

 mismatch with the issuer of peer certificate (CURLOPT_SSL_VERIFYPEER(3) has to be set too for the check to fail).
 (Added in 7.19.0)

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.

 The application does not have to keep the string around after setting this option.

 # DEFAULT

 NULL

+# %PROTOCOLS%

 # EXAMPLE